Remarkable Friendships in the Bible

 Jonathan and David

+One of the most beautiful friendships we see in the Bible is the friendship of David and Jonathan.
 Prior to David's victory over Goliath, the Lord removed His Spirit from Jonathan's father, King Saul.
 After that, Saul was often troubled by a distressing spirit from the Lord.
-Young David, also a skillful musician, was called to play his harp for Saul, which always refreshed him.
+Young David, a shepherd and also a skillful musician, was called to play his harp for Saul, which always refreshed him.
 It was likely then when David and Jonathan became friends.

 When Jonathan sought to advocate for David once again, Saul tried to spear his own son.
 Jonathan told David to run.
 What happened next was such a powerful and moving testament to how much they loved and were committed to each other: